 Payroll Tracking and Project Management Software

 One way to keep profit-eating project expenses in line is to manage labor costs.
-A business may start a project with a budget, but often their sense of how on-budget they are is skewed before they’ve even processed payroll.
+A business may start a project with a budget.
+However, often their sense of how on-budget they are is skewed before they’ve processed payroll.

 Payroll is predictable enough when it comes to a salaried workforce, but understanding how much of your salaried team’s time was allocated to a project can be difficult.
 Allocating a freelancer’s hours to a particular project can cause a real blind spot without the right tools.